Aalto-LeTech/CodeClusters/BUGS_AND_ISSUES.md

 # Bugs / issues

-So there are a few known bugs and a few unknown bugs in CodeClusters as of 21.8.2020.
+So there are a few known bugs and unknown bugs in CodeClusters as of 3.9.2020.
 Also there are missing functionalities for placeholder buttons and such.
 The user interface was inspired by https://grep.app/ which explains some of the UI choices.

+There is `@welldone-software/why-did-you-render` used in the index.tsx that I have commented out to not to have people wondering why their app is so sluggish locally.
+It is helpful for finding and fixing React rendering issues.

 * URL query params might get lost when page is refreshed, especially with custom_filters.
 Something wrong with parsing them.
 * Facets are not parsed from query params, should open the facets and set the params